Fuerza Regida – TU SANCHO. Lyrics Meaning: The Ultimate Forbidden Escape

 Aterrizamos sin prisa

-We land without a hurry
+We land without a rush

 Calladita te ves más bonita